-The Planning Board finds from the Application (pp. 21-24, 52-53, Appendix C-2 with key personnel resumes), from testimony, and from experience meeting with NEWSME at the Facility that the Applicants have a trained staff and knowledgeable consultants, which together with Casella's operation of landfills generally, NEWSME's operation of JRL since 2004, and NEWSME's proposed use in the Expansion of a double liner system, convince the Planning Board that the Applicants have demonstrated technical capacity as required by §24-12A.
+The Planning Board finds from the Application (pp. 21-24, 52-53, Appendix C-2 with key personnel resumes), from testimony, and from experience meeting with NEWSME at the Facility that the Applicants have a trained staff, three of whom are certified by the Solid Waste Association of North America as Manager of Landfill Operations, and knowledgeable consultants, which together with Casella's operation of landfills generally, NEWSME's operation of JRL since 2004, and NEWSME's proposed use in the Expansion of a double liner system, convince the Planning Board that the Applicants have demonstrated technical capacity as required by §24-12A.

 - B. Traffic.
 The Applicants have made adequate provision for safe and uncongested traffic movement of all types into, out of and within the proposed Solid Waste Facility and Expansion. - 1.
 The haul routes within the City will safely accommodate the number, weight and types of vehicles transporting waste to and from the Facility and Expansion. - 2.
 The Applicants have developed a plan meeting the requirements of §24-8.D of the Ordinance regarding overweight vehicles and has agreed to implement that plan.
 Vehicles transporting solid waste also will be licensed by the City in accordance with its requirements, when enacted, for licensing solid waste haulers. - 3.
 The entrance and exit design for the Solid Waste Facility and Expansion will provide safe sight distances in all directions and provides for safe turning. - 4.
 Necessary improvements to roads or intersections will be completed prior to initial operation of the Facility and Expansion or beginning operations pursuant to a Permit, Permit Amendment or Permit Renewal, unless an alternative schedule is approved by the City. - 5.
-Major Facility and Expansion roadways will allow continuous and uninterrupted traffic movement without causing traffic to back up onto City streets posing a danger to pedestrians or other vehicles and will provide safe access for City public safety personnel and vehicles. - 6.
-The Applicants have developed a plan to minimize litter and nuisance odor from trucks and vehicles used to transport solid waste to, or leachate from, the Facility and Expansion, and has agreed to implement that plan.
+Major Facility and Expansion roadways will allow continuous and uninterrupted traffic movement without causing traffic to back up onto City streets posing a danger to pedestrians or other vehicles and will provide safe access for City public safety personnel and vehicles.

+6. The Applicants have developed a plan to minimize litter and nuisance odor from trucks and vehicles used to transport solid waste to, or leachate from, the Facility and Expansion, and has agreed to implement that plan.